SourajaKundu/Automatic-MRI-Lymph-Node-Annotation-from-CT-Labels/README.md

 ## Checkpoints
 Trained model weights are saved in the `checkpoints/` directory.
 You can use the same weights for both registration and de-registration in steps 1 and 3, after training only once.

+## Changing model to DFMIR
+The few changes that need to be done are
+1. Use the PatchSampleFDFMIR function instead of PatchSampleF in models/networks.py
+2. Remove loss_super_resolution from self.loss_R in class REGISTRATIONModel of models/registration_model.py
+3. Use the UnetDFMIR class instead of Unet in models/voxelmorph/torchvoxelmorph/networks.py

 ## Citation
 If you use this code, please cite the following papers: